 Research

 Research is Collective Minds' GxP-compliant clinical trial imaging platform.
 It enables multi-center studies by centralizing imaging data management, reader workflows, electronic case report forms (eCRFs), and audit-ready documentation in one place.
+Learn more about Research

 There are three methods: direct PACS push via CM Connect, manual web upload through the browser, or bulk transfer via sFTP.
 The appropriate method depends on your site's infrastructure and volume.

 Pipeline is the workflow engine within Research.
-It allows project admins to define the sequence of tasks in a study — such as eligibility screening, reading, and adjudication — and assign them to specific roles.
+It allows project admins to define the sequence of tasks in a study, such as eligibility screening, reading, and adjudication, and assign them to specific roles.
 Each participant sees only their relevant tasks.

 Readers receive personalized task lists based on the pipeline configuration.
 Assignments can be randomized, sequential, or rule-based, and can include blinding controls and conflict-of-interest protections.